New York City draft riots: Monday

 The Bull's Head hotel on 44th Street, which refused to provide alcohol to the rioters, was burned.
 The mayor's residence on Fifth Avenue was spared by words of Judge George Gardner Barnard, and the crowd of about 500 turned to another location of pillage.
 The Eighth and Fifth District police stations, and other buildings were attacked and set on fire.
-Other targets included the office of the New York Times.
+Other targets included the office of The New York Times.
 The mob was turned back at the Times office by staff manning Gatling guns, including Times founder Henry Jarvis Raymond.
 Fire engine companies responded, but some firefighters were sympathetic to the rioters because they had also been drafted on Saturday.
 The New York Tribune was attacked, being looted and burned; not until police arrived and extinguished the flames was the crowd dispersed.
 Later in the afternoon, authorities shot and killed a man as a crowd attacked the armory at Second Avenue and 21st Street.
 The mob broke all the windows with paving stones ripped from the street.
-The mob beat, tortured and/or killed numerous black civilians, including one man who was attacked by a crowd of 400 with clubs and paving stones, then lynched, hanged from a tree and set alight.